d3scomp/JDEECo/README.md

 ## Eclipse integration
 All of the projects in the repository are the Eclipse projects.
 As such they can be easily imported to the Eclipse workspace.

-In order to work with jDEECo sources in the Eclipse IDE a proper target platform needs to be configured.
-For that purpose both `core` and `sde` projects contain the `targetDefinition.target` files, which points to the required update sites containing necessary plugins.
-To set them active, click the `Set as Target Platform` link (top left corner) in the overview tab of the targetDefinition.target.